 The two companies began talks about 18 months ago, initially discussing a joint venture, said the person.
 As the talks evolved into a possible equity investment, there were months of due diligence and analysis of potential cost savings, the person said.
 They also had to work out details such as the deal structure and the terms under which Walgreen could boost its stake, the person said.

 Walgreen Chief Executive Officer Gregory Wasson is looking to goose growth, which has been slowing amid a spotty U.S. recovery.
-Walgreen’s contract to sell prescriptions through Express Scripts Inc. (ESRX) also ended Dec.
+Walgreen’s contract to sell prescriptions through Express Scripts Inc. (ESRX:US) also ended Dec.
 31, leading to lower same- store sales as customers switched to CVS Caremark Corp.
-(CVS), Wal- Mart Stores Inc. (WMT) and other drugstore rivals.
+(CVS:US), Wal- Mart Stores Inc. (WMT:US) and other drugstore rivals.

 Third-quarter net income fell 11 percent to $537 million, or 62 cents a share, from a year earlier, the Deerfield, Illinois-based company reported yesterday.
 Sales at stores open at least a year dropped 6.6 percent.